djeada/Databases-Notes/notes/07_concurrency_control_and_locking/02_deadlocks.md

 ## Deadlock Prevention

-### Lock ordering
-Enforce a consistent order for acquiring locks on resources
+- Enforce a consistent order for acquiring locks on resources

-### Timeout strategies
-Implement timeouts for lock requests to prevent indefinite waiting
+- Implement timeouts for lock requests to prevent indefinite waiting

-### Granularity control
-Use lock escalation or partitioning to reduce the chance of deadlocks
+- Use lock escalation or partitioning to reduce the chance of deadlocks

 ## Deadlock Resolution

-### Victim selection
-Choose a transaction involved in the deadlock to terminate or roll back
+- Choose a transaction involved in the deadlock to terminate or roll back

-### Wait-die and wound-wait schemes
-Use priority-based schemes to determine which transaction should wait or be terminated
+- Use priority-based schemes to determine which transaction should wait or be terminated

-### Manual intervention
-Identify deadlocks through monitoring tools and manually resolve them
+- Identify deadlocks through monitoring tools and manually resolve them

 ## Best Practices
 - Understand deadlock concepts and their impact on database performance and reliability